 Museum of Science and Industry, Chicago

-If you have a third day in Chicago, you can also squeeze in the Museum of Science and Industry, which can easily take half a day.
+If those museums don’t fit your fancy, you could visit the Griffin Museum of Science and Industry or the 360 CHICAGO Observation Deck instead.
 The Museum of Science and Industry covers 14 acres and is the largest science museum in the country.

-We missed this one when Hannah and I were in town, but I had plenty of time to explore during the most recent visit.
+We missed this one when Hannah and I were in town, but I had plenty of time to explore during a more recent visit.
 There is a 40-foot indoor tornado, a real World War II German submarine, plus planes, trains, cars, and more.

 It is great for kids that love interactive exhibits that make hands-on learning possible.

-The Chicago CityPASS ticket includes museum entrance, one timed-entry experience (Giant Dome Theater film, Coal Mine tour, or Fab Lab ) and a Motion Simulator Ride.
+The Chicago CityPASS ticket includes museum entrance, one timed-entry experience (Giant Dome Theater film or a Motion Simulator Ride.)

 Purchase your Chicago CityPASS now online so you can skip the line at the very first attraction you visit!